apostrophecms/uploadfs/README.md

 You need:

-* A "normal" filesystem in which files stay put forever, *OR* Amazon S3, OR a willingness to write a backend for something else (look at `s3.js` and `local.js` for examples; just supply an object with the same methods, you don't have to supply a factory function).
+* A "normal" filesystem in which files stay put forever, *OR* Amazon S3, *OR* Microsoft Azure, OR a willingness to write a backend for something else (look at `s3.js`, `azure.js` and `local.js` for examples; just supply an object with the same methods, you don't have to supply a factory function).

 * Patience, to wait for [Jimp](https://github.com/oliver-moran/jimp) to convert your images; or [Imagemagick](http://www.imagemagick.org/script/index.php), if you want much better speed and full animated GIF support; OR, on Macs, the very fast [imagecrunch](http://github.com/punkave/imagecrunch) utility.
 You can also write a backend for something else (look at `imagemagick.js`, `imagecrunch.js`, and `jimp.js` for examples; just supply an object with the same methods, you don't have to supply a factory function).

 * [gifsicle](https://www.lcdf.org/gifsicle/) is an optional tool that processes large animated GIFs much faster.
 Currently, Imagemagick is a prerequisite for using it.
 Turn it on with the `gifsicle: true` option when calling `init`.
 Of course you must install `gifsicle` to use it.
 (Hint: your operating system probably has a package for it.
 Don't compile things.)

 * A local filesystem in which files stay put at least during the current request, to hold temporary files for Imagemagick's conversions.
 This is no problem with Heroku and most other cloud servers.
-It's just long-term storage that needs to be in S3 for some of them.
+It's just long-term storage that needs to be in S3 or Azure for some of them.

 Note that Heroku includes Imagemagick.
 You can also install it with `apt-get install imagemagick` on Ubuntu servers.
-The official Imagemagick binaries for the Mac are a bit busted as of this writing, but macports or homebrew can install it.
-Or, you can use [imagecrunch](http://github.com/punkave/imagecrunch), a fast, tiny utility that uses native MacOS APIs.
+Homebrew can install `imagemagick` on Macs, or you can use [imagecrunch](http://github.com/punkave/imagecrunch), a fast, tiny utility that uses native MacOS APIs.

 ## API Overview